 What is Strategic Analysis?

 The strategic analysis can be defined as a process for the research of the business environment of an organization within which the enterprise performs.
 Strategic analysis is required to formulate decision making strategic planning and smooth operation of the organization.
 With proper strategic planning, the goals or aims of the company can be fulfilled.
-Due to the constant endeavor to be successful in this competitive world, business organizations periodically conduct strategic analysis to determine which segments need improvement and which areas are doing exceptionally well and also try to keep a track of external factors.
+Due to the constant endeavour to be successful in this competitive world, business organizations periodically conduct strategic analysis to determine which segments need improvement and which areas are doing exceptionally well and also try to keep a track of external factors.
 For an enterprise to function effectively, it is vital to know the ways through which the positive changes that need to be implemented, how to better manage the value chain and to identify its strengths and weaknesses.

 If an organization has a particular set of goals and missions, then the strategic analysis is very much significant for them and it serves as an analysis tool.
-All the successful; organizations that have big achievements have years of strategic analysis and planning that are implemented at various stages of operations.
+All the successful organizations that have big achievements, have years of strategic analysis and planning that are implemented at various stages of operations.
 Strategic analysis is a long term resource investment involving systematic and continuous planning.
-During the conduct of the strategic analysis, organizations should know about their competitors.
-This will help them to remain as an unbeatable player in the market.
+During the conduct of the strategic analysis, organizations should also perform competitor analysis and consider external factors.
+This will help them to remain as an unbeatable player in the market and get competitive advantage.
 One of the most important aspects of strategic analysis is the prediction of the future events and deduction of substitute strategies if plan A does not work out as anticipated.
 Such strategic decisions for a part of internal analysis and provide any organisation with a clear picture.